Let’s partner together to combat the disturbing scourge of cyber bullying in SA

 Part of Rectron’s focus is to deliver these critical messages around bullying and abuse in a fun and interactive way.

-As such, the distributor has also teamed up with the Nexus – a gaming centre in Johannesburg.
-Together Rectron and the Nexus will host gaming days through which schools can access the #NortonCares knowledge and tools, while at the same time enjoying a fun day out with loads of activities and prizes.
+As such, the distributor has also teamed up with The Nexus Hub – a gaming centre in Johannesburg.
+Together Rectron and The Nexus Hub will host gaming days through which schools can access the #NortonCares knowledge and tools, while at the same time enjoying a fun day out with loads of activities and prizes.

 The first of these gaming days is scheduled for January 2019.